 Ursinus seeks a bold and innovative master plan that is willing to diverge from conventional master plans and allows the college to align its facilities with the four questions of the core curriculum: What should matter to me?
 How should we live together?
 How can we understand the world?
 What will I do?

-In the coming months, two firms, in collaboration with the master planning task force, will hold workshops with the greater campus community to discuss, prioritize and reach consensus regarding potential future projects.
+In the coming months, workshops will be held with the greater campus community to discuss, prioritize and reach consensus regarding potential future projects.
 The process will conclude with a development framework and a phased action plan for implementation of the envisioned projects.

 Ursinus is working in collaboration with The Stone House Group to support the college’s master plan and is currently in the process of completing facilities, energy, infrastructure, and space assessments for the campus.